-After Regan has apparently committed murder, a Jesuit priest, Damien Karras, is summoned to help.
+After Regan has apparently committed murder, a young Jesuit priest, Father Damien Karras (Jason Miller), is summoned to help.
 Convinced that he is facing an authentic demonic possession, he asks the Church to arrange an exorcism.

-She vomited pea-soup; she levitated; she twisted her head through a hundred and eighty degrees and she masturbated with a crucifix – and this was a 12-year-old girl, don’t forget!
+She vomits pea-soup; she levitates; she twists her head through a hundred and eighty degrees and she masturbates with a crucifix – and this is a 12-year-old girl, don’t forget!

 In San Francisco a deranged patron charged the screen in an attempt to kill the demon; in Harlem, a priest attempted to exorcise drugs from his neighbourhood; in Boston, a woman was carried from the theatre murmuring: “it cost me four dollars but I only lasted twenty minutes”.

-By March 1974, the film had sold 6 million tickets in the United States and was poised to sweep the world.
+By March 1974, the film had sold 6 million tickets in the US and was poised to sweep the world.
 Warner Brothers were quick to remind the world that The Exorcist was based on a historical case.